Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Introduction

-Importantly, a direct experimental verification of the accuracy of MCTDH is lacking so far.
+Importantly, a direct experimental verification of the accuracy of MCTDH in a controllable quantum many-body system is lacking so far.
 We here aim at benchmarking MCTDH with the exactly solvable model most closely associated with current experiments on ultracold gases: A pair of bosons with repulsive contact interactions trapped in a single harmonic well.
-Because many-body correlations are strongest in one spatial dimension, we use to this end a one-dimensional (1D) variant of the originally 3D analytical solution \cite{Busch1998,Calarco,suppl}: For a pair of bosons in one spatial dimension, one expects deviations from (single-orbital) mean-field physics to be most significant.
-The present case is therefore an excellent testing ground for the accuracy of MCTDH.
-Beyond the weak coupling regime and upon approaching the Tonks-Girardeau ``fermionized'' limit \cite{Minguzzi,cazalilla2011,paredes2004,kinoshita2004}, the {\em self-consistent} determination of the orbitals' shape in a harmonic trap becomes increasingly important, as the usual periodic boundary conditions in a spatially homogeneous system cannot be applied.
-While it is well known that in 1D, the Lieb-Liniger solution \cite{lieb1963a} is exact for any $N$, extracting the relevant correlation functions is a challenging task \cite{cazalilla2011}.
-In addition, the Lieb-Liniger solution is not available in a harmonic trap.
+Because many-body correlations are strongest in one spatial dimension, we use to this end a one-dimensional (1D) variant of the originally 3D analytical solution \cite{Busch1998,Calarco}: For $N=2$ in one spatial dimension, one expects deviations from (single-orbital) mean-field physics to be most significant.
+The present case of strong correlations is therefore an excellent testing ground for the accuracy of MCTDH outside its usual applicability domain of weak correlations.
+Upon approaching the Tonks-Girardeau ``fermionized'' limit \cite{Minguzzi,cazalilla2011,paredes2004,kinoshita2004}, the {\em self-consistent} determination of the orbitals' shape in a harmonic trap becomes increasingly important, as the usual periodic boundary conditions in a spatially homogeneous system cannot be applied.
+While it is well known that in 1D, the Lieb-Liniger solution \cite{lieb1963a} is exact for any $N$, extracting correlation functions is in general a challenging task \cite{cazalilla2011}.
+In addition, the Lieb-Liniger solution is not available in harmonic traps.

-The analytically solvable $N=2$ problem provides us with an exact statement on the shape of the orbitals and level occupation statistics.
-It can thus rigorously assess the accuracy of MCTDH, which determines these quantities for a large but finite number $M$ of field operator modes.
-We provide below, for the first time with an {\em experimentally realizable} interaction potential, an accurate quantitative statement to which extent MCTDH is ``numerically exact'' \cite{sakmann2009}, i.e., controllably reproduces for $M\rightarrow\infty$ an exact solution of the Schr\"odinger equation \cite{Nnote,2note}.
-In addition, the strength of the contact interaction interaction potential investigated is controllable over a large range via Feshbach resonances \cite{chin2010}, facilitating experimental access to the validity domain of MCTDH.
+The analytically solvable $N=2$ problem supplies an exact statement on the shape of the orbitals and level occupation statistics.
+It can thus assess the accuracy of MCTDH, which determines these quantities, for a large but finite number $M$ of field operator modes.
+We provide below, with an {\em experimentally realizable} interaction potential, an accurate quantitative statement to which extent MCTDH is ``numerically exact'' \cite{sakmann2009}, i.e., controllably reproduces for $M\rightarrow\infty$ an exact solution of the Schr\"odinger equation \cite{Nnote}.
+The coupling strength can be changed over a large range via Feshbach resonances \cite{chin2010}, facilitating experimental access to the validity domain of MCTDH.
+We demonstrate that for large couplings, MCTDH increasingly overestimates a trap-induced dip in nonlocal first-order correlations, which can be used as a sensitive measure of the accuracy of MCTDH.